 Feel like walking barefoot along the sandy shores of Lake Michigan?
 The Point Beach Segment of the Ice Age Trail is the place to do it.
 Start at the north end of Point Beach State Forest and walk over sand dunes created by wave activity.
-After passing the Rawley Point Lighthouse and crossing Molash Creek,
+After passing the Rawley Point Lighthouse and crossing Molash Creek, follow the trail to the shores of Lake Michigan.

-Get a taste of local fare at Port Sandy, just outside of Point Beach State Park.
+Get a taste of local fare at Port Sandy Bay, just outside of Point Beach State Park.
 If the weather's good, take your meal outside and enjoy the dunes.